 Recommended reps – 8-10

-You can go heavy on this, but make sure that your lower back doesn’t arch.
+You can go heavy on this, but ensure your lower back doesn’t arch.
 You should not feel too much stress on your lower back during this exercise.

 9. Goodmornings With Resistance Band